DaveParillo/code-ladder/FinancialFunction.md

 ## Parameters ##
   * **Rate:** Required.
 The interest rate per period.
-    For example, if you get a car loan at an annual percentage rate (APR) of 10% percent and make monthly payments, the rate per period is 0.1/12, or 0.0083.
+    For example, if you get a car loan at an annual percentage rate (APR) of 10% and make monthly payments, the rate per period is 0.1/12, or 0.0083.
   * **NPer:** Required.
 The total number of payment periods in the annuity.
     For example, if you make monthly payments on a four-year car loan, then your loan has a total of 4 × 12 (or 48) payment periods.